 It’s AMAZING when paired with this quick marinade and is also great on baked potatoes if that happens to be one of your sides.
 You can find the ingredients and instructions in the recipe card at the end of this post.

 What Type of Steaks Should I Use?

-When I was testing this recipe, I wanted to make sure this easy steak marinade would work on all types of steak.
+When I was testing this recipe, I wanted to make sure this marinade would work on all types of steak.
 I wanted a super versatile, easy marinade that would work every time.

 Not even kidding you guys.
 I’ve tried this marinade on:

 I went from one to the other to the next trying to determine which was my favorite… Impossible.
 They were all SO good.

 The meat was so tender, so juicy, and had unbelievable flavor.
 I have tried so many steak marinade recipes in the past that have left me less than satisfied.
 I’ve been working on an amazing and versatile steak marinade for the longest time and I finally have it.

 - Use the best quality ingredients you can afford.
 It does make a difference.

 - Allow your steaks to marinate for 60 minutes if you have the time, that will give you the best results.